How to Deal with Loneliness: 5 Strategies for Finding Connection and Joy

 We know that loneliness can occur even if you are surrounded by other people.
 Identifying the likely cause of your own loneliness is a great first step in managing the way you feel.

 Older adults are likely to be socially isolated, which may increase the risk of loneliness.
-However, there are many diverse and complex reasons that you might feel lonely, including:
+However, there are many diverse and complex causes of loneliness, including:

 - Chronic illness – this may limit how much you can socialize or how easy it is to join others in social activities